phawk/rails-deploy/readme.md

 - Nginx + phusion passenger for serving your app
 - PostgreSQL database
 - Sets up ufw and fail2ban for basic security
+- Sets up swapon for when you run out of memory

 ## Prerequisites